BeLeap/SSTF/SSTF.md

 7. CPU
     1. CPU vendors are compete with how secured their processor is
     2. Even if the feature is not designed for security can used for security(e.g. CFG)
+8. Question
+    1. flexable protection
+    2. CFG
+        1. especially for remote(-> dependent on environment)
+            1. trace only when return